Skip to main content

 A document loader is a LangChain class that reads data from a source — a file, a URL, an API — and converts it into a standardised Document object.
 Every loader, regardless of format, produces the same output: a list of Document objects, each containing page_content (the text) and metadata (source information like file name, page number, or URL).

 I think of loaders as the plumbing of any LLM application.
 Nobody brags about plumbing, but if it leaks, everything downstream fails.
 Bad ingestion means your text splitter gets garbled input, your embeddings encode noise, and your retriever returns irrelevant chunks.
-I've debugged more RAG quality issues that traced back to a loader problem than to any model or prompt issue.
+I have debugged more RAG quality issues traced back to a loader problem than to any model or prompt issue.

 The universal loader pattern